actions-marketplace-validations/khalidey_merge-checker/README.md

 - Writes an email that contains a calendar event for the date of the deadline at 5pm if the deadline was written correctly in the body of the PR (it contains "task #"), otherwise it only includes the PR details and the info regarding who accepted the PR.
 - Sends an email w/details to parsed addresses.

 This action could be very useful in order to give the students a confirmation that their request has been accepted and a further reminder about the deadline of their intended task with a calender event.
+Students should also note that they may have to check their spam/junk folder to find the email.

 The following flowchart illustrates the GitHub action workflow.